 Communication is crucial in managing complex cases and, in high-income countries (HICs), such decision-making occurs within multidisciplinary teams (MDTs).
-In low- and middle-income countries (LMICs), however, MDTs often do not exist. leaving complex decisions to one or two individuals.
+In low- and middle-income countries (LMICs), however, MDTs often do not exist, leaving complex decisions to one or two individuals.
 For example, Dr Baidoo and Prof Howard faced the challenging decision of whether to operate on a young man with aggressive midface / oropharyngeal SCC.
 While the patient was fit, the surgery would be extensive, requiring craniofacial surgery, orbital exenteration, a forehead flap, an obturator prosthesis and postoperative chemo-radiotherapy.
-In Ghana, death is less of a taboo topic, and religion profoundly influences health and healing, providing patients with hope even in the face of a bleak prognosis.
-Despite a candid discussion about the severity of his condition and the implications of surgery, our patient wanted to proceed.
-"He has no choice", says his daughter.
-While Prof Howard acknowledged the feasibility of the surgery, Dr Baidoo ultimately decided against it.
-I was struck by the mutual respect, shared knowledge and camaraderie between them.
-Whilst, as 'visiting' surgeons, we are able to operate on complex pathologies, there must always be a recognition of the context in which these operations are occurring, with consideration of resources, time, and long-term outcomes This would be an all-day case, meaning fewer patients operated on overall, for an already uncertain prognosis.

-66 Every wasted minute not only escalates anaesthesia costs but also increases morbidity and mortality risks, ultimately reducing the number of patients who can be treated ??
+66 Every wasted minute not only escalates anaesthesia costs but also increases morbidity and mortality risks, ultimately reducing the number of patients who can be treated 99

-(L-R): David Howard.
-Estella Bilson-Amoa and Lulu Ritchie outside the Korle-Bu Teaching Hospital
+(L-R): David Howard, Estella Bilson-Amoa and Lulu Ritchie outside the Korle-Bu Teaching Hospital, Accra, Ghana.